 I’ll be giving you the low down on these differences and so much more throughout the review.

 First, let’s talk about the review process I use for all of these dating apps and website reviews.
 After all, they’re only useful if they stay objective!

-Just before we get into the finer details, let’s take a look at a quick comparison against Adult Friend Finder.
+Just before we get into the finer details, let’s take a look at a quick comparison against AFF.
 As another major name in the industry and boating almost 4 million connections, they make for a solid comparison.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.

 |Quality of Women

 Our opinion of how attractive the typical woman is that uses this site and how easy they are to connect with compared to other sites.

 How many people are using this site to actually meet people compared to other sites.